Cengiz Alaettinoglu to discuss importance of an analytics and automation layer in multi-service SDN

 AUSTIN, Texas – Sept.
-26, 2016 – During the OpenDaylight Summit in Seattle this week, Packet Design CTO Cengiz Alaettinoglu will discuss the need for a management and orchestration (MANO) layer for multi-service SDN.
-He will explore the critical elements for SDN MANO in multi-service networks, plus new protocols and OpenDaylight developments that enable end-to-end service overlays in the WAN.
+26, 2016 – During the OpenDaylight Summit in Seattle this week, Packet Design CTO Cengiz Alaettinoglu will discuss the need for a management and orchestration layer for multi-service SDN.
+He will explore the critical elements in multi-service networks, plus new protocols and OpenDaylight developments that enable end-to-end service overlays in the WAN.

-Session Title: “OpenDaylight Enabled MANO Layer for Multi-Service SDN”
+Session Title: “OpenDaylight-Enabled Management and Orchestration Layer for Multi-Service SDN”

 Topic: Today’s networks carry many different services and applications with varying and often conflicting requirements.
 For example, customers with time-sensitive financial trading applications need short-delay paths that may need to be segregated from other customers.
 Residential customers using over-the-top (OTT) services such as Netflix and YouTube will quickly change providers if their video quality requirements are not met.
 To accommodate different business demands, service providers must be able to provision SDN resources dynamically.
 This enables them to minimize over-provisioning of network resources and better control capex outlays.